 - The wider field of view makes these great for hiking and backpacking trips.

-- They are lightweight and easy to carry in your backpack without adding weight, which is great if you’re out on the trail all day long.
+- They are lightweight and easy to carry in your binoculars or rangefinder case without adding weight, which is great if you’re out on the trail all day long.

 - They are also not too bulky or heavy, so they won’t interfere with your balance when trying to use them while climbing or rock climbing.